 Your cat may initially feel resistant to getting their teeth scrubbed, but using these products in conjunction will massively decrease the number of harmful bacteria living in their mouth.
 You will effectively prevent gingivitis and many other oral diseases.

-Brushing with a pet toothbrush
+Brush with a pet toothbrush

 Without a doubt, brushing teeth is the most effective solution to combat bacterial growth and plaque.
 Make sure to buy a toothbrush and toothpaste designed specifically for pets, as the human equivalent will not suffice.
 We can highly recommend picking up some fish-flavoured toothpaste to make the experience more pleasurable for your cat.